michaelhtran120/MaRecipe/README.md

 I have had previous experience working with CSS prior to learning Bootstrap so I felt at ease utilize Bootstrap to quickly design my webpage layout and using custom CSS to override Bootstrap when needed to fit my design vision.
 I did want a bit more complexity to the web page so I played around with CSS animations that hopefully adds a bit more modern feel to the static webpage.
 Overall there were slight issues with responsiveness that took time to troubleshoot, but it was a good learning experience.
 Although I am still having issues with the parallax video working on mobile browser.

+Another great learning experience is using SASS versus vanilla CSS.
+Help keep my CSS tidier and readablability when revisiting styles.

 May remove the accordion on the recipe page as it doesn't really fit or flow.
 Or I might redesign the information differently.
 Since the static page is meant to be informative about the application, I didn't want to create anything that would make it difficult for users to find what they need.

 ## Hosting